Preparing to Present at an Academic Conference

 Conferences are social interactions: socialize, listen, learn.
 Watch others and learn from their way of presenting, communicating, and asking questions.
 Also, if you have time, do not only visit panels in line with your own narrow research topic but visit other panels too.
 This is a great way to catch up with research trends in the wider field, particularly at interdisciplinary conferences such as UACES.
 This is particularly important for teaching and supervising, where one often has to go beyond one’s own narrow research interests.

 Do not make the mistake of thinking you are only there to present your research.
-You are there to become part of an academic community, what means that you need to invest time and engage beyond your own panel appearance.
+You are there to become part of an academic community, which means that you need to invest time and engage beyond your own panel appearance.
 When you are part of the audience, show interest and ask questions.
 We all like engaging audiences, so be one.
 Also, do not only network with the “big names” in your field (i.e. professors), but also engage with your peers.
 These are the people with whom you will share the largest part of your career, and it is indispensable to learn, exchange and create supportive networks with one´s peers.

 All of that being said, the most important tip I can give you is simple: enjoy it.
 Try to enjoy these moments of exchange, engagement and stimulation.
 Travelling to interesting places for a conference, and meeting so many interesting and smart people is certainly one of the highlights of the academic year.